RocketChat/Rocket.Chat.Ansible/README.md

 ### Install the Ansible 2.0 version of this role
 With the release of Ansible 2.0, this role is officially supported with some performance enhancements and extra features (automatic upgrades, for instance).
-To use the Ansible 2.0 version of this role, you can install it using the `ansible-galaxy` command line tool using a `requirements.yml` (both mentioned above) to specify the version version you wish to use.
+To use the Ansible 2.0 version of this role, you can install it using the `ansible-galaxy` command line tool using a `requirements.yml` (both mentioned above) to specify the version you wish to use.

 Here's an example `requirements.yml` file to install via `ansible-galaxy` will fetch the Ansible 2.0 code:
 ``` yaml